 Application of Policy/Confidentiality

 This policy is the internal operating policy of Student Publications and is not intended to be a part of or supersede any policies of the University.
-Any actions taken in accordance with this policy shall be considered confidential, internal, personnel matters, and shall be separate from any University action.
+Any actions taken in accordance with this policy shall be separate from any University action.

-Herald, Talisman and Cherry Creative employees are held to a higher standard than regular students because of the nature of their jobs.
+Herald, Talisman, Advertising and Cherry Creative employees are held to a higher standard than regular students because of the nature of their jobs.
 But they aren’t necessarily public figures.
-If a staff member is arrested for a DUI or other drug- or alcohol-related crime, that staff member must inform the editor-in-chief.
+If a staff member is arrested for a DUI or other drug- or alcohol-related crime, or for any other crime, that staff member must inform his or her student leader.
 The charge against that staff member will be included in the crime reports.
 Otherwise, depending on the nature of the arrest or charge, no other coverage may be necessary.
 If the staff member who is arrested is a member of the editorial board or a highly visible position, a more prominent story will be published.

 Revised February 2013, July 2021.
 This appears elsewhere as a form you must fill out and sign.